remyxai/FFMPerative/README.md

 ## Quickstart

 To sample an image from a video clip, simply run FFMPerative from the command-line:

 ```bash
 ffmperative "sample the 5th frame from /path/to/video.mp4"
 ```

-Or split a long video into short clips via scene detection:
+Similarly, it's simple to split a long video into short clips via scene detection:

 ```bash
 ffmperative "split the video '/path/to/my_video.mp4' by scene"
 ```

-You can add closed-captioning with:
+Try adding closed-captions with:

 ```bash
 ffmperative "merge subtitles '/path/to/captions.srt' with video '/path/to/my_video.mp4' calling it '/path/to/my_video_captioned.mp4'"
 ```

-By compositition, you can even curate highlights from long-form video by analyzing speech transcripts [with LLMs](https://blog.remyx.ai/posts/data-processing-agents/):
+With more compositition, you can even curate highlights from long-form video by analyzing speech transcripts [with LLMs](https://blog.remyx.ai/posts/data-processing-agents/):

 ![smart_trim](https://blog.remyx.ai/img/ffmperative-auto-edit-pipeline.png#center)